Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 Selected Research
 ======
 My research journey began with robotic grasping since my PhD research topic was about planning and control of space robots for grasping cooperative or non-cooperative objects in space.
-Then, I moved to robotic manipulation, focusing on force interaction.
+Then, I moved on to robotic manipulation, targeting robotic sampling, polishing, and assembly, where the force interaction is the key point.

 Robotic Grasping and Manipulation
 ------